 Despite their elusiveness, the remote chance of actually seeing one of the parks rare mammal species is enticing.
 Kerinci is recognised under the Global Tiger Initiative as one of the 12 most important protected areas in the world for tiger conservation.
 Camera traps and other surveys have indicated Sumatran Tigers are active in 83% of the park.
 The Sunda clouded leopard, marbled cat, leopard cat and the Asian golden cat are also found throughout the park.

-Needless to say, the Kerinci Seblat offers endless opportunities for sightseeing, trekking, wildlife encounters, birdwatching and even canoeing.
-Obviously, trekking into the jungle offers the best opportunity for wildlife encounters and is necessary to reach some of the parks gorgeous natural attractions, and one of the great things about Kerinci Seblat is that there are single to multiday trekking and climbing adventures to suit all experience and difficulty levels.
-However, for those that can’t or would prefer not to, trekking is not the only way to explore the park.
+Needless to say, the Kerinci Seblat offers endless opportunities for sightseeing, trekking, wildlife encounters, bird watching and even canoeing.
+Obviously, trekking into the jungle offers the best opportunity for wildlife encounters and is necessary to reach some of the parks gorgeous natural attractions, and one of the great things about Kerinci Seblat is that there are single to multi-day trekking and climbing adventures to suit all experience and difficulty levels.
+However, for those that can’t or would prefer not to, trekking isn’t the only way to explore the park.

 The main gateway to KSNP is the town of Sungai Penuh, located on the parks east central boundary.
-It’s central location makes it a perfect base from which to explore a wide cross section of the parks attractions and the settled region of the Kerinci Valley which sit outside the park boundaries.
+Its central location makes it a perfect base from which to explore a wide cross section of the park’s attractions and the settled region of the Kerinci Valley, which sits outside the park boundaries.
 The town has a handful of decent hotels and homestays, restaurants, transportation, tour operators, guides and shops.
 And whilst tourists are common here, they’re not in large numbers so although the town can satisfy the majority of traveller needs, don’t expect anything too fancy.

 Whilst the entire Kerinci Valley can be explored from Sungai Penuh, staying a night or two in one of the villages closer to the outlying attractions is often more convenient in terms of arranging local guides and can save you 2-3 hours travelling a day.
 For attractions in the north, consider Kersik Tuo village and Lempur village for the south.